Last updated on 2026-05-15

 - Electronics Technician: Works on the design, development, and testing of electronic devices and systems, ensuring they function correctly.

-- Field Service Technician: Provides on-site support and troubleshooting for electrical and electronic equipment, often traveling to client locations.
+- Field Service Technician: Provides on-site support and troubleshooting for electrical and electronic equipment, often working directly with clients.

-- Technical Support Specialist: Offers assistance and solutions to customers regarding electrical and electronic products, requiring strong communication skills.
+- Technical Support Specialist: Offers assistance and solutions to customers regarding electrical and electronic products, ensuring customer satisfaction.

-These roles highlight the diverse opportunities available to graduates, allowing them to work in various industries, including manufacturing, telecommunications, and utilities.
+These roles highlight the diverse opportunities available to graduates, allowing them to contribute to various industries, including utilities, manufacturing, and technology.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.